 For more information on Ripple, please use the contact form below, or email us directly, after reading our About Adoption page here: ABOUT ADOPTION

 Wire-haired podenca, 2 years old apx.
 Housetrained, calm inside, playful outside, good with other dogs.
+Fine with our indoor cats when she has shared space with them.
 Is fearful of strangers but is very sweet once she knows/trusts you, asking for attention by pawing for cuddles and eventually climbing up in-lap. 🙂 Outdoors she is boisterous, enjoying a good run around the yard, sometimes followed by a little sun bath.
 A smaller podenca, Zinnia is about 30-35 pounds and very beautiful.
-She is very treat motivated and knows “sit” quite well!
+She is very treat motivated and knows “sit” quite well, anc “come” fairly well.
+She also is pretty good with “down” (lie down) and “sh”/”quiet” and so-so with “wait.”
 We think that Zinnia would be a good fit for someone seeking a cuddle buddy indoors or a play buddy outdoors.
 She’s very well-rounded.
+Adoption must be within 6 hours drive from Gearhart, Oregon or less.

 For more information on Zinnia, please use the contact form below, or email us directly, after reading our About Adoption page here: ABOUT ADOPTION

 Willow is a sweet, near 5 year old Podenca, about 40 pounds.
 She is currently fostered in another state.
 She seeks a calm forever home with a mature, stable adult or couple.
 She would also by okay sharing that home with one other calm dog, but please no MeowMeows!
 Willow can be adopted within 6 to 8 hours driving distance of South Portland, Maine or can travel to Oregon to be adopted near the sanctuary.
 Her dream home would be one where her adopter is home a lot.
 Between being an abused hunting dog and then an ignored and dumped adopted dog, she had a difficult start to her life and is seeking a really easy rest of her life, thank you very much!

 For more information on Willow, please use the contact form below, or email us directly.